Short, new proofs of Dowker duality: Short, new proofs of Dowker duality

 Here, both $D_A$ and $D_X$ consist of a single $1$-simplex.
-Let $\tilde{R} \subseteq D_A \times D_X$ be the induced relation on the simplicial complexes.
-The relational product complex is a CW complex with one 2-cell (Fig.~\ref{fig:relational_product_complexes}B), while the rectangle complex is a simplicial complex with one 3-simplex (Fig.~\ref{fig:relational_product_complexes}C). \end{example}
+Let $\tilde{R} \subseteq P_A \times P_X$ be the induced relation on the face posets of the Dowker complexes.
+The Dowker product complex is a CW complex with one 2-cell (Figure~\ref{fig:relational_product_complexes}B), while the rectangle complex is a simplicial complex with one 3-simplex (Figure~\ref{fig:relational_product_complexes}C). \end{example}

-\begin{example} Let $A = \{a, b\}$, $X = \{x, y \}$, and let $R \subseteq A \times X$ be the following relation.
+\begin{example} \normalfont Let $A = \{a, b\}$, $X = \{x, y, z \}$, and let $R \subseteq A \times X$ be the following relation.